walnutown/CodingInTheDeep/KnowledgeBase/root.md

     * Array, one circular array, two pointers (head/tail)
     * LinkedList, two pointers (head/tail)
 * Double-ended Queue
+  * deque (pronounced deck), an abstract data type that generalizes a queue
+  * elements can be added or removed from either the head or tail
+  * implementation
+    * dynamic array
+    * doubly linked list

 * Heap (Priority Queue)